DIPlib/diplib/changelogs/diplib_3.1.0.md

 - `dip::SetNumberOfThreads()` and `dip::GetNumberOfThreads()` set a thread-local value now.
 Each thread should set its own limit for how many threads *DIPlib* can use.

+- All functions that used randomness internally but didn't have a `dip::Random` input parameter now do have such a parameter.
+Overloaded functions with the old signature create a default-initialized `dip::Random` object and call the function with the new signature.
+This affects the following functions:
+  `dip::ChordLength`, `dip::PairCorrelation`, `dip::ProbabilisticPairCorrelation`, `dip::Semivariogram`,
+  `dip::CostesSignificanceTest`, `dip::StochasticWatershed`, `dip::KMeansClustering`, and `dip::Superpixels`.

 ### Bug fixes

 - `dip::DrawPolygon2D()` produced wrong results for filled polygons when vertices were very close together